Mogeshaue/hva-assesments/can.md

 The integration testing phase typically reveals issues that were not apparent in unit testing.
 For example, we discovered during testing that our initial frequency threshold was too sensitive, triggering false positives when the sender node transmitted bursts of messages in response to simulated events.
 We adjusted the threshold based on empirical data from these tests.
 We also found that the initial implementation of the blocklist had a race condition when the frequency analyzer and the hardware filter update logic accessed the list concurrently.
 Rust's borrow checker actually prevented us from compiling this buggy code, demonstrating the value of the language's safety guarantees.
 By the time we complete integration testing, we have high confidence that the system operates correctly and robustly.
 We have characterized its performance, we understand its limitations, and we have validated its core functionality: the ability to detect and mitigate CAN bus flooding attacks in real-time.
 With this foundation established, we are ready to proceed to formal experimental evaluation and performance measurement, which we will detail in the following chapters.
 The systematic approach to integration testing, combined with Rust's compile-time safety guarantees, gives us assurance that the results we obtain in formal testing will be reliable and reproducible

+---

-Chapter 7: Experimental Setup and Methodology
+## Chapter 7: Experimental Setup and Methodologyogy

-7.1 Testbed Configuration and Node Roles
+### 7.1 Testbed Configuration and Node Roles
 The experimental evaluation of our CAN bus intrusion detection system requires a carefully designed testbed that accurately represents the essential characteristics of a real automotive network while remaining manageable for controlled experimentation.
 Our three-node configuration strikes this balance, providing sufficient complexity to demonstrate meaningful attack and defense behaviors while maintaining the simplicity needed for reproducible experiments and clear interpretation of results.
 The three nodes in our testbed each assume distinct roles that together create a complete experimental scenario.
 The first node, which we designate as the Sender or legitimate traffic generator, represents the collection of normal Electronic Control Units in a vehicle that are performing their intended functions.
 This node runs firmware configured to transmit periodic messages that simulate typical vehicle telemetry and control traffic.
 We configure it to send messages with identifier zero x one two three at a rate of two hertz, with each message carrying an eight-byte payload containing the sequence zero x D E, zero x A D, zero x B E, zero x E F, zero x C A, zero x F E, zero x B A, zero x B E. This particular payload is chosen to be easily recognizable in traffic captures and logs, making it simple to distinguish legitimate traffic from attack traffic during analysis.
 The choice of two hertz transmission rate for the legitimate traffic is intentional and representative of many real automotive messages.
 Vehicle networks typically contain a mix of message rates: some critical control messages like steering angle or wheel speed might be transmitted at one hundred hertz or faster, while less time-critical information like door status or exterior temperature might update only once per second or slower.
 Our two hertz rate sits in the middle of this spectrum and is sufficient to demonstrate the impact of the flooding attack without creating so much legitimate traffic that it complicates the analysis.